-- Supporting the implementation of actions identified in Te Tāruke-ā-Tāwhiri Auckland Climate Plan as appropriate for Auckland Transport. - Supporting the delivery of Auckland Council's regional and organisational targets for emission reduction and taking a precautionary approach to planning for the impacts of climate change. - Embedding climate change considerations into investment decision-making and planning, and corporate policies regarding both emissions reduction and addressing the impacts of current and ongoing climate change. - Fully assessing and disclosing climate-related risks to support Auckland Council's reporting requirements under in the Climate Change Response (Zero Carbon) Amendment Act and its commitment to disclosure on climate-related financial risks through its group Annual Report.
+- Supporting the implementation of actions identified in Te Tāruke-ā-Tāwhiri Auckland Climate Plan as appropriate for Auckland Transport. - Supporting the delivery of Auckland Council's regional and organisational targets of halving emissions by 2030for emission reduction, reaching net zero by 2050 and taking a precautionary approach to planning for the impacts of climate change. - Embedding climate change considerations into investment decision-making and planning, and corporate policies regarding both emissions reduction and addressing the impacts of current and ongoing climate change. - Fully assessing and disclosing climate-related risks to support Auckland Council's reporting requirements under in the Climate Change Response (Zero Carbon) Amendment Act and its commitment to disclosure on climate-related financial risks through its group Annual Report.